Advertiser Disclosure

 The American Express Aeroplan Card is yet another mid-tier Amex card with a respectable welcome bonus.

-Fortunately, the latest offer on the card saw a slight boost to the total welcome bonus, and the first part of the welcome bonus awarded in year one without a monthly minimum spending requirement to keep track of.
+The latest offer on the card saw a slight drop to the total welcome bonus, with 10,000 points awarded in year two instead of 20,000.
+As a plus, the first part of the welcome bonus is awarded in year one in one fell swoop, without a monthly minimum spending requirement to keep track of.

 However, you’ll want to make sure to spend $1,000 in month 13 to get the second swath of points, so be sure to give yourself a reminder.